DigitalGlobe/gbdxtools/docs/imagery_access.rst

     # or call read directly to get a NumPy array:
     nd_array = img.read()
     print(nd_array.shape)

+.. note:: Plotting images requires MatPlotlib to be installed.

 By default, ``CatalogImage`` returns a multispectral image. ``CatalogImage`` can be configured to return the panchromatic using the ``band_type=MS|Pan|pan`` parameter: